esoes441/TalktoiApp/README.md

 On the server side, object detection and depth analysis are performed to determine the direction, and location information for the target object specified by the user is generated.
 This information is then sent back to the mobile application and conveyed to the user through text-to-speech technology.

-Technologies Setup
+Technologies Setup,
-Environment: VS Code
+Environment: VS Code,
-Testing Environment: Android Studio + Physical Device Frontend Language: React Native CLI
+Testing Environment: Android Studio + Physical Device, Frontend Language: React Native CLI,
-Backend Language: Python
+Backend Language: Python,
-API Used: FastAPI
+API Used: FastAPI,
-Communication Protocol: HTTP
+Communication Protocol: HTTP,
-Object Detection: YOLOv8
+Object Detection: YOLOv8,
-Depth Estimation: Size of Scale
+Depth Estimation: Size of Scale,
 Core Frontend Libraries: react-native-tts, react-native-stt

 Evaluation of Project Success